H420Prajyot/U2F_Key/efm8-arduino-programmer/README.md

 Check the [firmware file](https://github.com/conorpp/efm8-arduino-programmer/blob/master/prog/prog.ino#L11) and change the pins to map to your device if needed.

 ### Arduino Uno support
 To use it for Arduino Uno you can just swap from E to D. Just replace all `PORTE`, `DDRE` and `PINE` with `PORTD`, `DDRD` and `PIND`.
-You can read about Port Registers here: https://www.arduino.cc/en/Reference/PortManipulation
+You can read about Port Registers here: https://www.arduino.cc/en/Reference/PortManipulation.

-#NOTE: In this repository we have already swap from E to D to use Arduino Uno
+##NOTE: In this repository we have already swap from E to D to use Arduino Uno.

 ### Write firmware to Arduino
 Program the firmware to the arduino and connect C2D, C2CK, and GND to your target device.